Blyzz616/BoxSOP/README.md

 - **Communication and Follow-Up:**
   - Communicate incident resolution and any follow-up actions required to relevant stakeholders.
   - Ensure Cat approves all playbooks and workflows developed or updated during the incident response process.

+### Triggers:
+- Completion of recovery procedures.
+- Submission of incident report.
+- Identified areas for process improvement.